YangChangHee/Profile/README.md

 ### Submitted
-I submitted two papers to CVPR 2025.
-One as a co-author and the other as the first author.
+I submitted one paper to ICCV 2025 as the first author, and another paper to TMM as a co-author.

 ### Project